oobabooga/text-generation-webui/README.md

 AutoGPTQ:
   --triton                                       Use triton.
-  --no_inject_fused_attention                    Disable the use of fused attention, which will use less VRAM at the cost of slower inference.
   --no_inject_fused_mlp                          Triton mode only: disable the use of fused MLP, which will use less VRAM at the cost of slower inference.
   --no_use_cuda_fp16                             This can make models faster on some systems.
   --desc_act                                     For models that do not have a quantize_config.json, this parameter is used to define whether to set desc_act or not in BaseQuantizeConfig.
   --disable_exllama                              Disable ExLlama kernel, which can improve inference speed on some systems.
   --disable_exllamav2                            Disable ExLlamav2 kernel.

-GPTQ-for-LLaMa:
   --wbits WBITS                                  Load a pre-quantized model with specified precision in bits.
 2, 3, 4 and 8 are supported.
-  --model_type MODEL_TYPE                        Model type of pre-quantized model.
-Currently LLaMA, OPT, and GPT-J are supported.
   --groupsize GROUPSIZE                          Group size.

-  --pre_layer PRE_LAYER [PRE_LAYER ...]
-The number of layers to allocate to the GPU.
-Setting this parameter enables CPU offloading for 4-bit models.
-For multi-gpu, write the numbers separated
-                                                 by spaces, eg --pre_layer 30 60.
-  --checkpoint CHECKPOINT                        The path to the quantized checkpoint file.
-If not specified, it will be automatically detected.
-  --monkey-patch                                 Apply the monkey patch for using LoRAs with quantized models.
+AutoAWQ:
+  --no_inject_fused_attention                    Disable the use of fused attention, which will use less VRAM at the cost of slower inference.

 HQQ:
   --hqq-backend HQQ_BACKEND                      Backend for the HQQ loader.
 Valid options: PYTORCH, PYTORCH_COMPILE, ATEN.